dlau034/bewd/class14/guide_to_crud.md

 	  </div>
 	<% end %>

 	<% @food_items.each do |i| %>
 	  <ul class="menu">
 	    <li><%= i.name %></li>
 	  </ul>
 	<% end %>

-20. def index # Which ever page you want to display all your FoodOrders & FoodItems
+21. def index # Which ever page you want to display all your FoodOrders & FoodItems
 		@food_orders = FoodOrder.all
 		@food_items = FoodItem.all
 	end

+22. CHECK if links display correctly

-19. Add in delete feature
+23. Add in delete feature

-20. Create the delete button in edit.html.erb # where ever you want your delete button to be
+24. Create the delete button in edit.html.erb # where ever you want your delete button to be

 	# So that you get an error saying destroy isn't defined in controller